Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch06_Percents.md

 (Interés financiero)
 **Financial interest**: money received in return for an investment, or paid for a loan.

-(Interés simple)
+(Fórmula del interés simple)
-**Simple interest**: a way to calculate the amount of interest to be received for an investment or paid for a loan.
+**Simple interest formula**: formula to calculate the simple interest from the loan principal, the interest rate, and the time elapsed since the loan started.

 > Simple interest formula
 >